NickBot-dev/osticket-prereqs/README.md

 </p>
 <p>
- PHP Manager is a tool used for managing PHP installations on a Windows server.
-PHP Manager is enabled through Internet Information Services, and is a requirement for osTicket to work.
+ PHP Manager is a tool used for managing PHP installations on a Windows server, particularly with Internet Information Services (IIS).
+PHP Manager helps administrators manage multiple PHP versions and configure various PHP settings without manually editing configuration files or performing complex command-line operations.
+The Rewrite Module (rewrite_amd64_en-US.msi) is a dependency for installation.

 </p>
 <br />